json-schema-org/blog/pages/posts/website-analytics-snapshot-2023.md

 The data in this article is a seven-day snapshot taken at 2023-07-21.
 (At the end of the article, I'll share an image from this snapshot, and one from 2023-07-31 for comparison.)

-Caveat 1: Clients should not be making requests to meta-schemas as part of their production code.
+- **Caveat 1**: Clients should not be making requests to meta-schemas as part of their production code.
 It may be appropriate as part of a CI/CD system, but this is also unlikely.
 Instead, clients should store a local cached copy.
 Any noticeable number of requests strongly suggests little or no caching.

-Caveat 2: The traffic analytics data is based on a sample of the total traffic.
+- **Caveat 2**: The traffic analytics data is based on a sample of the total traffic.
 Each stat uses a different percentage.
 Anywhere from 0.16%, to 16.67%.
 I guess there's a lot of numbers to crunch and logs to keep to do a true analysis.
 You can ask for logs to be piped to a third party… but you need the enterprise plan.
 Regardless, the insights are still pretty interesting.

-Caveat 3: The "top" of each category of data is limited to 15 items in the UI.
+- **Caveat 3**: The "top" of each category of data is limited to 15 items in the UI.
 I think we could use their API to access additional data, but that's something I couldn't figure out in 5 minutes, so let's use what we have today.

 Oh yes, and we are limited to the last SEVEN days worth of data.